Trialling new ways to save energy

 After doing my research I tried a few of them out – some quirky, others pretty common – and here’s what I learned.

-While it is difficult to isolate exactly how much each appliance is costing you, the smart meter switches between electricity use and gas, shows real-time spikes in usage and allows you to compare different days’ usage.
+While it is difficult to isolate exactly how much each appliance is costing you, the smart meter data switches between electricity and gas use and shows spikes in usage and allows you to compare different days’ usage.

 The joy of thermals

-I wondered if digging out my thermal top (£12.50 in Marks & Spencer) and leggings (£16) might help, so I wore them on the next cold day we had.
+I wondered if digging out my thermal top (£12.50 in Marks & Spencer at the time) and leggings (£16) might help, so I have worn them on colder days.

-This time I managed just to top-up the household heat up with a quick extra hour’s heating at lunchtime – our system allows us to do this without remembering to turn it off again – and without putting the fire on.
+On cold days, I have managed just to top-up the household heat with a quick extra hour’s heating at lunchtime.
+Our system allows us to do this without remembering to turn it off again – and without putting the fire on.

 We didn’t put the heating on again until it came on automatically in the evening.